lucashueda/climate_health/README.md

 Here i will store all codes and files of the project

+## Notebook viewer

+If you have troubles to open notebook from this repo you can get the notebook github url and paste here https://nbviewer.jupyter.org/

 ## Description

 Here you will find all the codes used in the project: